joeecarter/minecraft-discord-bot/README.md

 # Minecraft Discord Bot
-Small discord bot that is compatible with any minecraft server.
+Discord bot for a private docker hosted minecraft server.

 This currently isn't hosted publicly so you'll need to host it yourself, the bot is designed to work with a single discord server.